American Patriot League: 2019 canceled season

 The 2019 inaugural season was supposed to last from April 6 through June 8, with the playoffs from June 15 through June 23.
 The original plan for the Championship Game was to have it played on Navy–Marine Corps Memorial Stadium at the campus of the United States Naval Academy in Maryland during the 4th of July weekend.
 Instead, the Championship Game was moved to Tom Benson Hall of Fame Stadium at Canton, Ohio and was to be played on July 6.
 Broadcasts would've been available with a paid subscription to the Awesome Cloud Network.

 Daytona Beach, Florida and Mobile, Alabama were the first locations to be announced by the league, while Sacramento California, Shreveport, Louisiana, Houston, Texas, Canton, Ohio and Ypsilanti, Michigan announced on later date, with an eighth team ("Mystery City") was to be announced as of June 5, 2020.
-The APL cancelled their planed Little Rock, Arkansas showcase on October 27-28, 2018 but did conduct the two other showcases in Houston on November (10-11) and December (1-2) and added Daytona Beach (January 5-6, 2019), Houston (January 12-13, 2019) and Cocoa Beach, Florida (February 1-10, 2019) showcases, that never materialized.
-On January the league started allocating players to the teams, while training camps would been held at Cocoa Beach between January 31 to March 2, 2019.
+The APL cancelled their planned Little Rock, Arkansas showcase on October 27-28, 2018 but did conduct the two other showcases in Houston on November (10-11) and December (1-2) and added Daytona Beach (January 5-6, 2019), Houston (January 12-13, 2019) and Cocoa Beach, Florida (February 1-10, 2019) showcases, that never materialized.
+On January the league started allocating players to the teams, while training camps would be held at Cocoa Beach between January 31 to March 2, 2019.

 In February 2019, the APL made an announcement that they were postponing the start of their inaugural 2019 season until 2020, and later postponed it again to 2022, then 2023 due to the COVID-19 pandemic.

+Since the December 2021 announcement the league hasn’t posted anything on its website in regards to the league rebooting anytime soon.